-Photo ID's are sent to school sometime after the start of the school year for distribution.
+Photo ID's are sent to school sometime after the start of the school year for distribution to each student having pictures made.
+Students may present their ID at the gate for free admission to non- tournament, home, athletic events.